ARTbio/startbio/docs/Run-Galaxy/index.md

 # Why Running Galaxy as an administrator ?

-You may be wondering: "Why doing all this geeky IT stuff when I have access to Galaxy servers administrated by professional ?"
+You may be wondering: "Why doing all this geeky IT stuff when I have access to Galaxy servers administrated by professionals ?"

 It is true that there is a lot of powerful Galaxy instances, and at first, the [main Galaxy instance](https://usegalaxy.org/).
-The expanding list of public galaxy servers is available [here](https://galaxyproject.org/public-galaxy-servers/).
+The expanding list of public galaxy servers is available [here](https://galaxyproject.org/use/).

 However, a number of issues can be successfully addressed if you are able to administrate your own Galaxy server, including: